 - The BioMax® Energy Farm

 - About Afognak Native Corporation

-Community Power Corporation (CPC) has developed over the past 12 years a number of modular BioMax® system technologies and products that convert a variety of biomass feedstocks into power, heat and cooling.
+Community Power Corporation (CPC) has developed a number of modular BioMax® system technologies and products that convert a variety of biomass feedstocks into power, heat and/or cooling.

 CPC’s automated, modular biopower products include the core BioMax® Gas Production Module that converts a wide variety of woody biomass into clean, environmentally friendly and versatile nitrogen-diluted syngas.
 The syngas can displace various fossil fuels by powering spark or compression ignition engine generators, or the syngas can be combusted in conventional boilers, dryers or similar equipment.

-The BioMax® Gas Production Module is a highly versatile platform that can integrate with a number of gas-based energy application modules to make electricity, heat, cooling and liquid fuels.
-This is much like a battery pack tool that integrates with a drill, saw, sander, etc. Similarly, the BioMax® Gas Production Module can accept three different front-end feedstock conditioning modules:
+The BioMax® Gas Production Module is a highly versatile platform that can integrate with a number of gas-based energy application modules to provide electricity, heat and/or cooling.
+The BioMax® is designed much like a battery pack tool that integrates with a drill, saw, sander, etc., providing the flexibility needed for end-use applications.
+Similarly, the BioMax® Gas Production Module can accept three different front-end feedstock conditioning modules:

 - Ready-to-use, such as nutshells, pellets, etc.

 - Wood chips